Churches in Crisis

 c.
 Members shall transfer their membership to the local church of their choice.
 If that is not done within six months, the US bishop may close the roll by removing the names from United Brethren membership.

 d.
-It is recommended that money from the sale of closed churches be given to the US National Conference to start new churches.
+It is recommended that assets from the sale of closed churches be given to the US National Conference to start new churches.